Timpanogos Cave National Monument is located in the Wasatch Mountains in Northern Utah, approximately 40 miles south of Salt Lake City.

 From I-15: If you are arriving from the north or south on Interstate 15 take Exit 284 (Alpine-Highland exit), then turn east on State Highway 92 and proceed ten miles (16km) to the monument.

 From U.S. 40 or U.S. 189: If you are arriving from Heber City or Provo Canyon traveling on U.S. 40 or U.S. 189, take State Highway 92, passing by Sundance Resort and over the mountainous scenic route known as the Alpine Scenic Loop.
 Because of the narrow and winding road, buses and large vehicles over thirty feet are not allowed to travel on the Alpine Scenic Loop.
 The Alpine Scenic Loop is closed during winter.
 This route is scenic but takes considerably more time and is not recommended if you are on a tight schedule.
 An alternate way is to travel U.S. 189 through Provo Canyon, turning west onto Orem 800 North (UT 52), then after 2.4 miles turn right onto State Street (Hwy 89).
 After 3.8 miles, turn onto Pleasant Grove 100 East (UT 146).
 Stay on this road for almost five miles, as it turns in Canyon Rd and takes you to the mouth of American Fork Canyon.
 When the road ends, turn right into the canyon (UT92) and drive up the canyon to the visitor center.
+Construction alert: During summer 2018, UT 146 is under reconstruction.
+Build in extra time in case of delays.

 Using a GPS is not always accurate, as it sometimes directs through the Scenic Loop, which takes longer.